Community Connect Grants

 Eligible applicants include:

-- Most State and local governments
+- State and local units of government

 What is an eligible area?